mathlingua/mathlingua-language-support/README.md

 ## Features

-Supports syntax highlighting, auto-analysis, autocomplete, and rendering of MathLingua documents (with a `.math` extension).
+Supports syntax highlighting, auto-analysis, autocomplete, rendering of MathLingua documents (with a `.math` extension), and identifying duplicate content and signatures.
 Any parse errors are displayed within the current file on save, and any signatures that are used, but have not been defined, are marked with a warning.

 Furthermore, entering the `mathlingua` command at the command palette will open a preview panel that renders the current MathLingua document.